phillipbarron/slate-sandbox/README.md

-### sandboxing plugin behaviour for keydown in slateJs
+### Sandboxing plugin behaviour for keydown in slateJs

 the is a create-react-app sandbox for testing slate-js plugins